 Goldratt argued that the overall goal of an enterprise system is to maximize net profit, ROI and cash flow.
 These three outcomes are achieved by increasing throughput while reducing inventory and operational expense.
 Throughput is the rate at which the system generates money through sales.
-Inventory is the amount of money the system has invested in purchasing things it intends to sell, and operational expense is the money the system spends in order to turn inventory into throughput.
+Inventory is the amount of money the system has invested in purchasing things it intends to sell.
+In today’s world, where products are increasingly digital, “inventory” can be conceived as the costs that go into preparing a product for customer launch.
+Operational expense is the money the system spends in order to turn inventory into throughput.
 To optimize performance, the top priority is throughput gain.
 Inventory cost reduction is next, followed by reduction in operational expense.

 These improvements happen inside processes.
 Effective process redesign leverages four variables:

 A process exists to achieve some transformation.
 The transformation might be physical, such as the assembly of a machine in a factory.
 Or it might be digital — for instance, completion of a customer payment workflow within an e-commerce site.
 Or it might be a human service, such as the replacement of a tire or the provision of tax accounting services.
 Regardless of the type of process, its capacity is the capacity of its bottlenecks.